On the efficiency of Stochastic Quasi-Newton Methods for Deep Learning: Subsampling strategies and stochastic algorithms

-In a stochastic setting, since batches change from one iteration to the next, differences in stochastic gradients can cause the updating process to yield poor curvature estimates $(s_k, y_k)$.
+Since mini-batches change from one iteration to the next, differences in stochastic gradients can cause the updating process to yield poor curvature estimates $(s_k, y_k)$.
 Therefore, updating $B_k$ whether as \eqref{eq.b} or \eqref{eq.bb} may lead to unstable Hessian approximations.
-In order to address this issue, the following approaches have been proposed in literature:
+In order to address this issue, the following two approaches have been proposed in the literature.
+As a primary remedy \cite{schraudolph2007stochastic}, one can use the same mini-batch $J_k$ for computing curvature pairs as follows